Yom Kippur Spiritual Meaning and Rituals

 A preliminary step which will prepare you for the prize ahead.

-2) Make a list of all the people who deserve an apology from you.
+2) Make a list of everyone who deserve an apology from you.

-The first benefit for this ritual is that by mending/closing past conflicts and relationships, a fresh start can emerge.
-Asking to be forgiven allows you to forgive yourself and move on.
+The first benefit for this ritual is that by mending/closing past conflicts and relationships, a fresh start can emerge, which is what Yom Kippur is all about.
+Saying you are sorry will usually improve your relationships and make you feel better as well, by allowing you to forgive yourself and move on.

 Other than these great benefits, the forgiveness ritual develops several skills that I find beneficial.

 The first skill is awareness and the ability to think retrospectively about the mistakes we have made in the past putting other people’s feelings in the center.
 Being aware of the pain inflicted by our actions teaches us to be empathetic.
 The “Forgiveness drill” of Yom Kippur not only develops awareness and empathy, but allows us to analyze our mistakes and helps us avoid them in the future.

 The second skill is related to Ego.
 Asking for forgiveness makes you feel humbled, thus granting you control over the ego.
 Ego is, after all, our own preoccupation with what other people think of us; a kind of radar that all too frequently malfunctions.
 Calibrate your radar by admitting your mistakes.
 Controlling your ego will also allow you to achieve more flexibility, as ego is a limiting factor that creates fear and rigidness.